FreekillRS/sudokuSolver/README.md

 **Step-By-Step** option shows some parts of the process, you can ajust the speed it is going by changing the `timer` value.
 Yellow tiles indicate a try to exclude values based on the values that are already found.
-Purple tiles indicate a try to pinpoint a value that can only be in that spot based on values which value can't be in any other spot in its block, row or column.
+Purple tiles indicate a try to pinpoint a value that can only be in that spot based on values which can't be in any other spot in its block, row or column.

 An example matrix automatically loads on start if you want to test it out.